tealeg/tealeg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a Linux and Cloud engineer developing software in Go, C, Rust, Python and all manners of Lisp and Scheme.
-I currently work for HDI Systems in the Cloud Competence Centre, in Hannover, Germany.
+My background is in Linux and Cloud engineering, developing software in Go, C, Rust, Python and all manners of Lisp and Scheme.
+These days I specialise in Developer eXperience, and I currently work Upvest GmbH, Germany.
 In the past I've had the fortune to work for Canonical, Thomson Reuters, Heetch and Cmed Technology.

 - 🔭 I’m currently writing a book about Developer eXperience (DX) in global businesses.
 - 🌱 Current research interests: RISC-V, new generation systems languages (Rust, Zig, Carp).